AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 ### Create the order confirmation email

-Create a new email message titled “(your name)_Luma – Order confirmation”.
-The subject line must be personalized with the recipients’ first name and must include the phrase “thank you for your purchase”
+Create a new email message titled "(your name)_Luma – Order confirmation".
+The subject line must be personalized with the recipients' first name and must include the phrase "thank you for your purchase"

 Following the Luma brand guideline the email should be structured as follows: